KurioApp/jobs/internship/Data-Science-Engineer.md

 ## Qualifications

 - Kurio's values (Get sh*t done, Be Bold, Stay Curious, Excellence, Collaboration)
-- Knowledge in computer science is a must (things like data structure, OOP)
+- Basic knowledge in computer-science is a must (things like data structure, OOP)
 - Have strong passion on Machine Learning, both theory and implementation
 - Have a foundation on machine learning concepts and algorithms (text-related is preferred)
 - Constantly learning, exploring, and implementing new technologies